Sigmadex/v0-proto/docusaur/docs/Introduction.md

 ## [API Reference](Api%20Specification/Diamond)

-The API Reference Section Concerns a function by function description and explanation of the protocol
+The API Reference Section Concerns a function by function description and explanation of the protocol.